 Once you reach the base of the bridge, there is a steep natural rock staircase leading to the top.
 This is a very popular trail and you will most likely have to wait in line to get your photo on top of the bridge.

 It is best to come early in the morning or later in the evening to avoid the bulk of the crowds.
+During peak times, you’ll have to wait around 30-45 minutes to get a photo on the bridge.

 There is little shade on the trail, so avoid hiking during the summer months and be sure to bring plenty of water.